AdobeDocs/workfront.en/help/quicksilver/manage-work/campaigns/campaigns-overview.md

 >[!NOTE]
 >
->A campaign is a new object in Adobe Workfront that allows you to organize work across multiple projects.
+>A campaign is a new object in [!DNL Adobe Workfront] that allows you to organize work across multiple projects.
 A campaign is a larger work item  than projects, similar but not identical to portfolios or programs.
 A campaign can be associated with multiple projects that may or may not belong to different portfolios or programs.

-Because you can associate the same project with multiple campaigns, Workfront allows you to organize work both vertically and horizontally in your strategic roadmap and move away from the linear hierarchy you have been used to so far.
+Because you can associate the same project with multiple campaigns, [!DNL Workfront] allows you to organize work both vertically and horizontally in your strategic roadmap and move away from the linear hierarchy you have been used to so far.

 For information about creating campaigns, see [Create campaigns](create-campaigns.md).